 Bring a change of clothes and towel in case you are cold after practice, or in case we huli (flip the canoe).
 There are showers and restrooms at the Merrill Sailing Center, but the building is not always open.
 Please remember that paddling is a water sport and that you can expect to get wet, so plan accordingly.
-While cotton clothing is fine in the summer, we do not allow it on the boat in cold weather.

 |Paddle||We have club paddles for new paddlers.|

 |PFDs||Personal flotation devices (PFDs) are available to all club paddlers.
 When water temperature is below 60F, we require everyone in the canoe to wear a properly adjusted and secured PFD (not belt packs).
 Weak open water swimmers are required to always wear a PFD and we recommend all paddlers always wear a PFD regardless of your open water swimming skills.|

 |Hydration||Water bottles can be disruptive when rolling on the floor in the boat.
 We recommend using a water bottle clip or a hydration method that doesn’t disrupt the flow of the canoe; some paddlers use a Camelbak or similar hydration pack.|